 Safety and effectiveness of sargramostim use in pediatric individuals have not been established; however, available safety data indicate that sargramostim does not exhibit any greater toxicity in pediatric cases than in adults.

-The product information label for tbo-filgrastim (Granix, 2013) includes the following:
+The product information label for tbo-filgrastim (Granix, 2014) includes the following warnings and precautions: